tng-coop/CmsModel/README.md

 removes all categories and contents. `tree_view` prints the categories in a hierarchical tree and `tree_edit` without arguments opens an interactive mode for renaming, moving or deleting categories.
 The editor now supports selecting nodes and expanding or collapsing branches.
+You can navigate the tree using the arrow keys: up/down move the selection and left/right collapse or expand categories.
 Tab completion is available for commands and relevant arguments such as category names, content names, types and actions.